GoutomRoy64/AssistAI_Robot_With_RaspberryPi/README.md

 Save the file (Ctrl+X, Y, Enter).
 The AI_Handler.py script is already set up to load this key securely.

+5. Upload Code to Arduino
+Open the Arduino_Code/AssistAI_Servos.ino sketch in the Arduino IDE.

+Connect your Arduino Uno to your computer.

+Select the correct board and port from the Tools menu.

+Click the "Upload" button to flash the code to the Arduino.

-5. Capture Faces for Recognition
+6. Capture Faces for Recognition
 To recognize you, the robot needs pictures of your face.

 Create a directory for your face inside known_faces/: